Diary entries

 Rachmaninoff's role: Solo Pianist

-Notes: The Russian National Museum of Music (formerly known as the Glinka Museum) has details of an ‘Evening Program’ on this date.
+Notes: The Russian National Museum of Music (formerly known as the Glinka State Central Museum of Musical Culture) has details of an ‘Evening Program’ on this date.
 Keldysh (p.
-81) notes that the concert was a spring costume evening at the Bolshoi Theatre in support of the Society for Assistance to Needy Stage Artists.
+81) noted that the concert was a spring costume evening at the Bolshoi Theatre in support of the Society for Assistance to Needy Stage Artists, which is supported by Val'kova (vol. 1, p.
+129).
+The latter notes only a 'piano solo' by Rachmaninoff, but also indicates Brandukov played a solo work by Bach in the second part of the concert.

 April 3 1893 (Julian calendar)